github/docs/content/code-security/dependabot/dependabot-version-updates/configuration-options-for-the-dependabot.yml-file.md

 When `rebase-strategy` is set to `disabled`, {% data variables.product.prodname_dependabot %} stops rebasing pull requests.

-{% note %}
+> [!NOTE]

-**Note:** This behavior only applies to pull requests that go into conflict with the target branch. {% data variables.product.prodname_dependabot %} will keep rebasing (until 30 days after opening) pull requests opened prior to the `rebase-strategy` setting being changed, and pull requests that are part of a scheduled run.
+> This behavior only applies to pull requests that go into conflict with the target branch. {% data variables.product.prodname_dependabot %} will keep rebasing (until 30 days after opening) pull requests opened prior to the `rebase-strategy` setting being changed, and pull requests that are part of a scheduled run.

-{% endnote %}

 {% data reusables.dependabot.option-affects-security-updates %}